 PCSAS is governed by a nine-member Board of Directors (the Board), all appointed by the Academy of Psychological Clinical Science (APCS) Executive Committee to serve staggered, three-year, renewable terms.
 Five seats are filled by Clinical Scientists representing member programs in APCS.
 The remaining seats are filled by individuals representing four other stakeholder communities: a Public Representative; a current or recent clinical science Doctoral Student from an APCS program; a current or past Chair of a psychology department with an APCS clinical science program; and a Basic Psychological Scientist from an area other than clinical.
 The current Board members, with their seats, current affiliations, and terms are as follows:

-The RC has the sole responsibility for all accreditation decisions and actions by PCSAS regarding specific applicant programs.
-All official decisions and actions by the RC require a quorum of at least six (6) members participating.
-A favorable accreditation decision requires that at least five (5) RC members vote in favor of the action.
-Only those RC members who are present throughout the entire review of a given program’s application are eligible to vote on that program’s accreditation decision.
+The RC has sole responsibility for all accreditation decisions and actions by PCSAS on specific applicant programs.
+All official decisions and actions by the RC require a quorum of at least six (6) members.
+A favorable accreditation decision requires that at least five (5) RC members vote in favor.
+Only RC members who are present throughout the review of a given program’s application are eligible to vote on that program’s accreditation decision.
 Votes on accreditation, whether categorical or in the form of ratings, are by confidential ballot.

 RC meetings are not open to the public.
 The proceedings are not recorded, and reviewers are required to keep the proceedings confidential.
-The RC's reviews and decisions must be free from any outside influences that would undermine their integrity.
-RC procedures include protections, patterned after those of NIH, against unwarranted influences due to "conflicts of interest."
-Ordinarily, RC decisions are final, although in rare cases of factual or procedural errors, the RC may elect (by a positive vote of at least 3 members) to re-review a program’s original application, without amendment, at the next opportunity.
-(See the Appeal Policy page of this website for more specific details about appeals.)
+RC reviews and decisions must be free from any outside influences that would undermine their integrity.
+RC procedures include protections, patterned after those of NIH, against unwarranted influences due to conflicts of interest.
+Ordinarily, RC decisions are final, although in rare cases of factual or procedural errors, the RC may elect (by a vote of at least 3 members) to re-review a program’s original application, without amendment, at the next opportunity.
+(See the Appeal Policy for more specific details about appeals.)
 Normally, a program that received a negative decision would need to “revise and resubmit” its application, based on the RC feedback, for future consideration.

 Only the Executive Director is empowered to communicate on behalf of PCSAS regarding the review process, the evaluations, or the outcomes.
-These communications always must be done in a manner that protects the confidentiality and integrity of the process.
+These communications are done in a manner that protects the confidentiality and integrity of the process.
 Following each RC meeting, the Executive Director assembles the relevant review materials and drafts correspondence informing applicant programs of the RC’s evaluations and decisions.
-The RC's Chair reviews and approves these decision notices for accuracy before they are sent to the programs.